 Website job openings allow you to apply directly through a dedicated email or job posting solution.
 The latter is particularly convenient as it offers a more immediate way of connecting with the organization you’re applying to, allowing you to bypass recruiters and intermediaries.

-Figuring Out Which Remote Software Engineering Job Is Right For You
+How to Figure Out Which Remote Software Engineering Job Is Right For You

 To find a remote software engineering job that will suit you, you will need to ask yourself some questions about your job role preferences.